asfung/configuration/README.md

 $ chmod +x setup_nvim.sh
 # execute the setup file
 $ ./setup_nvim.sh # Recommended using with superuser
-# execute the nvim and waiting the plugins installed
+# Run nvim and wait for the plugins to be installed.
 $ nvim
 ```
 have fun code in vim ;)